Animal Care & Pet Services Visa Sponsorship Jobs in Georgia

 What visa types are most common for animal care jobs in Georgia?

 H-1B visas are most common for veterinarians and animal nutritionists requiring specialized degrees.
 O-1 visas occasionally apply to renowned veterinary researchers or zoo specialists with extraordinary abilities.
-J-1 exchange visitor programs are popular for international veterinary graduates completing clinical training at Georgia's veterinary schools.
+J-1 visa exchange visitor programs are popular for international veterinary graduates completing clinical training at Georgia's veterinary schools.
 TN visas serve Canadian and Mexican veterinarians, while E-3 visas are available for Australian veterinary professionals.

 Which Georgia cities have the most animal care sponsorship opportunities?